Student Aid Report (SAR)

-Your FAFSA® Student Aid Report (SAR) is a document that gives you basic information about your eligibility for federal financial aid.
-It also gives you a chance to review and correct the information listed on your FAFSA®, if you need to.
+Your FAFSA Submission Summary is a document that gives you basic information about your eligibility for federal financial aid.
+It also gives you a chance to review and correct the information listed on your FAFSA, if you need to.

-What does a student aid report look like?
+What does a FAFSA Submission Summary look like?

-There are five key pieces of information in your FAFSA® SAR that you should pay the most attention to: Expected Family Contribution, verification, Data Release Number, loan summary, and FAFSA changes.
+There are five key pieces of information in your FAFSA Submission Summary that you should pay the most attention to: Student Aid Index number, verification, Data Release Number, loan summary, and FAFSA changes.

-Your EFC within your SAR is an index number that colleges use to determine how much financial aid you’re eligible to receive.
-Your EFC is calculated according to a formula established by law and the information from your Free Application for Federal Student Aid (FAFSA).
+Your SAI number within your FAFSA Submission Summary is an index number that colleges use to determine how much financial aid you're eligible to receive.
+Your SAI is calculated according to a formula established by law and the information from your Free Application for Federal Student Aid (FAFSA).

 Verification

-If there’s an asterisk next to your EFC, it means your student aid report requires further verification.
+If there’s an asterisk next to your SAI, it means your student aid report requires further verification.

 Data Release Number (DRN)